ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_wpf/how-to-1.md

 ```

 ## Data Model
-Now, you will create the data model class, ChartData, to represent points in the chart.
+Now, you will create the data model class, **ChartData**, to represent points in the chart.
 Proceed as follows:
 1. Open Solution Explorer and right-click on the Arm64.DesktopApp.WPF project.
 2. Select Add -> New Folder.
 Rename the folder to Data.
-3. Right-click the Data subfolder, and select Add -> New Item.
+3. Right-click the Data subfolder and select Add -> New Item.
 This action opens the Add New Item window, in which you should set the file name to ChartData.cs.
 4. Modify ChartData.cs as follows:
 ```cs
 namespace Arm64.DesktopApp.WPF.Data